 Although increasing throughput is the primary purpose of parallel TCP, fairness of parallel TCP should be taken into account when it traverses the public network.
-H. Hacker et al [9] discuss this issue and propose a solution which uses a long "virtual round trip time" in combination with parallel TCP to prioritize fairness at the expense of effectiveness when the network is fully utilized.
+H. Hacker et al [10] discuss this issue and propose a solution which uses a long "virtual round trip time" in combination with parallel TCP to prioritize fairness at the expense of effectiveness when the network is fully utilized.
 However, in this paper, we focus on whether parallel TCP is effective even when the fairness is not taken into consideration.
 In this sense, we believe high-speed TCPs are more effective.
 In addition, high-speed TCPs are suitable when fairness is taken into account, for fairness is one of requirements when these high-speed TCPs are designed.

 Based upon its mechanism, the throughput of parallel TCP is generally increased as the number of TCP connections is increased.
 However, the overhead of end-hosts is also increased.
 Consequently, using twice the number of parallel connections does not necessarily mean doubling the performance.
 Because the issue of overhead on end-hosts is out of the scope of this paper, it is assumed that the bottleneck is not the end-hosts but the link bandwidth.
-In addition, although increasing throughput is the primary purpose of parallel TCP, the fairness of parallel TCP should also be taken into account when traversing a public network.
-In this paper, we focus on the issue of whether parallel TCP can really achieve high throughput, even when fairness is not taken into account.
-In particular, we are interested in the comparing parallel TCP with highspeed protocols, such as HSTCP.
-Moreover, we intend to assess the impact of the network on parallel TCP, and we do not give a great deal of consideration to the tuning parameters of TCP.

-In the present paper, the performance of parallel TCP is evaluated by mathematical analysis.
+In the present paper, we focus on the issue of whether parallel TCP can really achieve high throughput, even when fairness is not taken into account.
+The performance of parallel TCP is evaluated by mathematical analysis.
 In the analysis of DropTail deployment, not only is the number of TCP connections taken into account, but "global synchronization" is also investigated.
 When the impact of global synchronization is considered, two extreme cases, the synchronization case and the non-synchronization case, are evaluated.
 In the synchronization case, all TCP connections are synchronized, and the throughput for this case is regarded as the lower limit.
 In the non-synchronization case, TCP connections are not synchronized to any degree, and this case gives the upper limit.
 The results reveal the difficulty involved in using parallel TCP in practice.
 Even in the non-synchronization case, which benefits the throughput of parallel TCP, the results show that choosing the number of TCP connections also depends on the network conditions.